petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Cause

-The created [managed identity](./image-builder-permissions-cli.md#create-a-user-assigned-managed-identity) assigned to the image template doesn't have all permissions to access the resource shared on the error message.
+The created [managed identity](./image-builder-permissions-cli.md#create-a-user-assigned-managed-identity) assigned to the image template doesn't have all permissions to access the resource shared in the error message.

 #### Solution